lentan1029/MouseJack/README.md

   1. If you have a user: go to the host URL.

 ## Customer Quotes ##
-  "I ran MouseJack during demos and quickly figured out how my users were interacting with my product!" -- Unknown Product Manager
+  "I ran MouseJack during demos and quickly figured out how my users were interacting with my product!" -- Unknown Product Manager <br>
   "MouseJack parties are hilarious!
-Try it with Slither.io!" -- Intended User "I ran MouseJack and it took over my cursor.
-Now I can't do anything productive." -- Boring Person
+Try it with Slither.io!" -- Intended User <br> "I ran MouseJack and it took over my cursor.
+Now I can't do anything productive." -- Boring Person <br>

 Download it, run it, and share the link with your friends (or just with anyone).
 Get started [now](http://mousejack.com)!